The resources, tips & humbling advice on the path of entrepreneurship

 3. Things you need to start an online business

-- Domain name: (basically the URL that people type to reach your site) This is a minor investment, and I got my domain for under $20.
+(basically the URL that people type to reach your site).
+This is a minor investment, and I got my domain for under $20.
 But you will need to renew annually.
 Check out NameCheap or GoDaddy.
 I’m sure there are more places as well.

-- Website hosting: (this is making your website live & active online) This is where the experts disagree, there are lots of good places (a few bad ones too), and many program levels in each.
-Your choice depends on how much content (and how often) you’ll be putting on your site, and how fast you want your website to load.
-A common phrase touted in the online world that if your site takes longer than 3 seconds to load, you will lose a lot of viewers, and no one wants that!
+(this is making your website live & active online) This is where the experts disagree, there are lots of good places (a few bad ones too), and many program levels in each.
+Your choice on a web host depends on how much content (and how often) you’ll be putting on your site, and how fast you want your website to load.

 I have hosting through Siteground and have had nothing but great experiences with their product and am super impressed with their level of customer service!
 I am non-techy by nature, so I have used their online support quite a bit and have been impressed with each and every person that helped me!